Snapshots of Food Industry News

 Chaayos to scale up its presence by opening new outlets

 Home-grown tea cafe chain Chaayos is looking to scale up its presence in its present hub in Mumbai and Delhi.
 Chaayos currently runs 31 outlets across Delhi-NCR and Mumbai.
 The expansion plan includes opening about 20-30 outlets in the next few months in Mumbai, but will also look to expand into Pune, Gujarat, Goa, Chandigarh, Jaipur, and highways around NCR this year.

-Chayoos has big hopes from its delivery business too as it is growing rapidly at almost 20 per cent month on month.
-They no longer use third party deliveries but do them on their own as they can deliver better custom experience which third parties were not able to deliver.
+Chayoos has big hopes from its delivery business too as it is growing rapidly at almost 20 percent month on month.
+They no longer use third party deliveries but do them on their own as they can deliver a better customer experience which third parties were not able to deliver.